BiyuHeLab/JOCN_Baror2024/README.md

 	Functions in this folder are used in the SP_ET_corrWbehavior.m script, to extract eye-tracking data at specified timepoints and image conditions as follows:

-	* SP_conditionIndex.m separates trials by their face/scene, expected/unexpected, repeated/change conditions.
+	* SP_conditionIndex.m separates trials by their face/scene, expected/unexpected, repeated/change conditions
 	* SP_ET_pupilSizeOnset.m extracts pupil size metrics at onset
 	* SP_ET_pupilSizeOffset.m extracts pupil size metrics at offset
 	* SP_ET_pupilSizePre.m extracts pupil size metrics at the prestimulus time window